-According to the Clinical Psychologist, staying socially connected is one major strategy for boosting your mental health.
+According to clinical psychologist, Professor Bambling, staying socially connected is one major strategy for boosting your mental health.
 While it may sound simple, the impact of getting out and about, even when you don’t want to can be resounding.
-“Social withdraw is a classic male coping strategy that does not work.
+“Social withdrawal is a classic male coping strategy that does not work.
 Visit, call and get them out of the house and connected with family and friends,” he said.

 2. General Health Behaviour

 Further to that point, general health behaviour can also play a significant role in your overall demeanour.
 Exercise is a powerful de-stressor and antidepressant, getting active regularly will help a lot.
 Advising men not to overuse alcohol or other drugs as a way of coping, to eat well and look after their sleep patterns can make a huge difference to the severity of symptoms and recovery.

 3. Take Care of Finances